mitre/blue-agave/source/index.rst

 Blue Agave
 ==========

+Blue Agave is an *ATT&CK Graph Analysis and Visualization Environment* (AGAVE) for defenders.
-BBX and Rey are coupled open source tools that together provide a baseline cyber detection and analysis capability.
+The vision of this project is to provide a powerful low-overhead defensive cyber detection and analysis capability.

+Blue Agave consists of two tightly coupled tools:  **BBX** and **Rey**.
-**BBX** is a python application that detects suspicious activity on network hosts, labels it with ATT&CK identifiers and organizes it into graphs called Activity Sets.
+BBX is a python application that detects suspicious activity on network hosts, labels it with ATT&CK identifiers and organizes it into causal graphs called Activity Sets which can be analyzed by humans or applications (e.g., classifiers).
-**Rey** is a browser-based javascript application that allows an analytic user to explore these graphs along the dimensions of time, causality, TTP, and network host.
+Rey is a browser-based javascript application that allows a human user to explore activity set graphs along the dimensions of time, causality, TTP, and network host.
-Rey users can visualize high-level sequences of TTPs over time, or drill down to study fine-grained event-level details.
+Rey users can visualize high-level sequences of TTPs over time, or drill down to study the fine-grained details of any event.

 .. toctree::
    :maxdepth: 2
    :caption: Overview

    introduction
+   demo

 .. toctree::
    :maxdepth: 2